 Some think of Robert Johnson as the man at the crossroads with hell hounds on his trail, but many know him as the pre-war blues artist who had a profound impact on generations of musicians.
 His licks, phrasing, and general guitar panache have provided Eric Clapton, John Hammond, and many others the tools for creating inspired blues solos and rhythms.
 In this lesson, I’ll take a look at some of the songs Johnson played in open tunings.
-The goal is not to play a particular song note-for-note, but to grab some of his melodic and rhythmic ideas and run with them in the context of a 12-bar blues (see pages 50 and 51 for more examples).
+The goal is not to play a particular song note-for-note, but to grab some of his melodic and rhythmic ideas and run with them in the context of a 12-bar blues.

 Johnson actually played closer in pitch to open-A tuning, but since that might add too much tension to your guitar neck I’ll go a whole step lower with open G (D G D G B D).
 Ex.
 1 demonstrates a common I–IV–V shuffle progression in the tuning.
 The standard treatment for the shuffle is to play two strings simultaneously, progressing from dyads containing the root and fifth (G and D) to the root and sixth (G and E) and root and seventh (G and F), with the consecutive eighth notes played not straight but long-short.

 Johnson employed this style of bass-driven playing from time to time, but more often he would break up the sound.
 For instance, in Ex.
 2, which is similar to a motif in his “Terraplane Blues,” the I chord sounds quite different.
 It still starts out with the low-bass sound courtesy of the fifth and fourth strings, but then jumps to the higher strings, hitting G-type chords.